visgl/react-google-maps/docs/api-reference/components/map.md

 ## Props

-The `MapProps` type extends the [`google.maps.MapOptions` interface][gmp-map-options] and includes all possible options available for a Google Map as props.
+The `MapProps` type extends the [`google.maps.MapOptions` interface][gmp-map-options] and includes all possible options available for a Google map as props.

 The most important of these options are also listed below along with the properties added for the react-library.